 - During your visits put the sole focus of your visit on the children

 - keep any comments about the case to yourself

 - Avoid giving any opinions on the existing judgment or the supervised visitation order

-- Be polite with the monitor even if you develop strong negative feelings
+- Be polite with the monitor even if you develop strong negative feelings toward them

 - Never, speak negatively about the other parent to or in the presence of the child